 What Is a Food Co-op?
 (And How It Works)

-In this article, we’ll dive into what exactly a food co-op is, how it works, its benefits, and other details that go into the co-op itself.
+In this article, I’ll dive into what exactly a food co-op is, how it works, its benefits, and other details that go into the co-op itself.

 I am riding an insane high after the annual co-owner meeting for the Nashville Food Co-op.
 Absolutely buzzing with hope!
 I love FOOD and new ways of creating community and sticking it to the man ????— Carly (@yrfriendknives) February 28, 2021